sdiehl/wiwinwlh/tutorial.md

 deeply to *normal form*.
 See [Laziness].

-The `bench` function samples a function over and over according to a configuration to develop a statistical distribution of it's runtime.
+The `bench` function samples a function over and over according to a configuration to develop a statistical distribution of its runtime.

 ~~~~ {.haskell include="src/15-testing/criterion.hs"}
 ~~~~